aegershman/yugabyte-boshrelease/README.md

 This is a [BOSH](http://bosh.io/) release for [YugabyteDB](https://github.com/yugabyte/yugabyte-db).

-## ysql caveats

-This currently only supports `YEDIS` and `YCQL` compatibilities.
-Enabling `YSQL` is something which will be worked on eventually, however other features like TLS, encryption, auth, and testing with `YCQL` and `YEDIS`, etc., are taking priorty.

 ## server-to-server tls

 TLS is currently under development.
 For the time being it's on by default, and `allow_insecure_connections: false` between nodes by default.
 You can opt-out using an operator file.